etirouthier/keras_dna/docs/sparse.md

 ## Introduction

-`Generator` can be used to feed a keras model with the subsequences of DNA owning a given function.
-To do so the annotation of the genome needs to be passed in a bed or gff file, the names of the target annotation are given in a list. `Generator` will detect suffixes .bed, .gff, .gtf, .gff3 and select the positions of the desired annotations.
+`Generator` can be used to feed a keras model with sequences of DNA owning a given genomical function.
+The position of genomical function on the genome needs to be passed in a bed or gff file and the names of the functions one aims to predict in a list. `Generator` detects suffixes .bed, .gff, .gtf, .gff3 and yields the DNA sequence at the positions of the desired genomical functions.

 ```python
 from keras_dna import Generator